shlienlab/raccoon/docs/clustering.rst

 To drive the optimization, different clustering evaluation scores can be used

 ====================  ============================================================
-:code:`'silhouette'`  **Silhouette Score**: mesures the ratio of the intra-cluster
+:code:`'silhouette'`  **Silhouette Score**: measures the ratio of the intra-cluster
-                      and inter-cluster distances, it ranges between 1 for an optimal separation and -1 for ill-defined clusters.
+                      and inter-cluster distances, it ranges between 1 for optimal separation and -1 for ill-defined clusters.
 [Rousseeuw1987]_ :code:`'dunn'`        **Dunn Index**: is the ratio of the minimum inter-cluster distance and the maximum cluster diameter.
 It ranges from 0 to infinity.
 [Dunn1973]_
 ====================  ============================================================

-These scores require to measure the distances between points and/or clusters in the embedded space.
+These scores require measuring the distances between points and/or clusters in the embedded space.
 With :code:`metricC`, one can select which metric to use.
 Standard measures, as implemented in :code:`sklearn` (e.g. :code:`'euclidean'` or :code:`'cosine'`) are available.

 When :code:`'silhouette'` is selected, its mean value on all data points is maximized.
-To assure quality in the library's outputs, set of parameters generating a negative score are automatically discarded.
+To assure quality in the library's outputs, sets of parameters generating a negative score are automatically discarded.

 *Warning*: the current implementation of the Dunn Index is not